-Internal Medicine Preceptor(s):
+Internal Medicine

-Tessa Mitchell, PharmD, BCPS; Kara Roelse, PharmD; Michael Verbosky, PharmD, BCPS; Deanna Warfield, PharmD, BCPS Rotation Description:
+Preceptor(s): Kara Roelse, PharmD; Amanda Tse, PharmD; Michael Verbosky, PharmD, BCPS

+Rotation Description:

 Residents on the internal medicine rotation will provide pharmacotherapeutic care for the patients admitted on primary care, complex medicine, or similar units.
 The internal medicine service consists of the house staff internal medicine and specialty services (USF Teams) as well as private provider groups.
 Pharmacy residents will be involved with drug therapy management of all patients followed from admission to discharge.
 Core components of the rotation include but are not limited to the identification of potential drug therapy problems, comprehensive review or initiation of drug regimens, therapeutic drug monitoring, informal drug information service, and patient counseling.
 At the beginning of the rotation, the preceptor will review the pharmacy resident's baseline clinical knowledge.
 Learning experiences will be focused on areas of opportunity and common disease states as able.
 The pharmacy resident will gain extensive experience in internal medicine through structured learning experiences and independent practice.
-Tessa Mitchell, PharmD, BCPS Clinical Pharmacist Dr. Mitchell received her Doctor of Pharmacy degree from Florida A&M University in 2004.
-She went on to complete an ASHP-accredited pharmacy practice residency at Bay Pines VA Medical Center in Bay Pines, FL.
-She began her career as a clinical pharmacist at Bayfront Medical Center in St Petersburg before joining the clinical pharmacy staff at Tampa General Hospital in 2007.
-Dr. Mitchell has worked in a variety of patient care areas including cardiovascular surgery, psychiatry and cardiac step-down.
-She is also involved in various department committees, pilot programs, and is an active member of the Residency Advisory Committee.

-Kara Roelse, PharmD Clinical Pharmacist Dr. Roelse received her Doctor of Pharmacy degree from Albany College of Pharmacy in 2007 and completed an ASHP-accredited pharmacy practice residency at Tampa General Hospital.
+Kara Roelse, PharmD Clinical Pharmacist

+Dr. Roelse received her doctor of pharmacy degree from Albany College of Pharmacy in 2007 and completed an ASHP-accredited pharmacy practice residency at Tampa General Hospital.
 Upon finishing the residency program, she transitioned into the role of a clinical staff pharmacist at Tampa General Hospital.
 Dr. Roelse is responsible for providing pharmaceutical care to patients in the gastrointestinal medicine/surgery unit, including managing parenteral nutrition and anti-infective pharmacokinetics.
 She precepts pharmacy interns as well as pharmacy practice residents and is frequently involved in the education of healthcare providers.
 She is an active member of the American College of Clinical Pharmacists and the American Society of Health-Systems Pharmacists.